 Last year I did the traditional recipe, which calls for organic powdered sugar.
 While it’s a little on the sweeter side than this variety, this one is just as good and incorporates only maple syrup!
 There is no need to use powdered sugar as the coconut flour serves as the binder, which holds everything together.
 For those who are not fond of coconut (myself), there is no worries because there isn’t any notes of coconut throughout.

 What’s fab about this recipe, is everything!
-It’s quick, easy, features 5 ingredients, can be made in minutes, you can modify the shapes, perf for any season, affordable, packs no funny ingredients, perfect for entertaining, and best served cold!!
+It’s quick, easy, features 5 ingredients, can be made in minutes, you can modify the shapes, perf for any season, refined sugar free, affordable, packs no funny ingredients, perfect for entertaining, and best served cold!!

 If you’re looking for that staple peanut butter egg recipe, this is it!
 You have to try these effortless 5 ingredient vegan Dark Chocolate Peanut Butter Eggs!!